FishlandicFishy/patchwork-birb/patchwork-birb.md

 ##### Stupid (from *Black Magic*, a genre of games)
 * A is [something random], B is [something random], and C is [something random].
 What is D?
+  * answer must include "D is…"
 * Open, close, open, close.
 Open or close?
+  * if mouth is open, "open"; else, "close"
 * Uphill, downhill, uphill, downhill.
 Uphill or downhill?
+  * if palm faces up, "downhill"; else, "uphill"
 * You are given a pen and a piece of paper.
 Draw a visually appealing star as per *Black Magic* guidelines.
+  * guidelines dictate that the only way it could be deemed "visually appealing" is if you bootlick™
 * A train goes to Fanling but not Diamond Hill, amd Ginza but not Shibuya.
 Name five locations the train would stop at.
+  * (any location with the name of a colour, even non-station names)
 * Define Yau's addition operator (⿽十邱).
+  * a binary operator evaluating the sums of lengths of English names for each number.
 * How many Instagram users are there? (this one is from a PolyU quiz, not *Black Magic*)

 ##### How Do You Even Know This